 Controller Editor

-Tip: type 'used' in the All or Per Note submenu search box to see the controllers that have content in their editor only.
-Type 'checked' to see the items that have a check mark, and hence appear as a tab.
+Tip: type "used" in the All or Per Note submenu search box to see only the controllers that appear in the track.
+Type "checked" to see the items that have a check mark and hence appear as a tab.

 Note Velocity Editor